Quainton Road railway station

+It became a junction station in 1871 with the opening of the line to Brill.
+In 1899, it became a main line station with the opening of the Great Central Railway London extension.

-In 1933 the Metropolitan Railway was taken into public ownership to become the Metropolitan line of the London Passenger Transport Board's London Underground, including Quainton Road.
-The LPTB aimed to move away from freight operations, and saw no way in which the rural parts of the MR could be made into viable passenger routes.
-In 1935 the Brill Tramway was closed.
-From 1936 Underground trains were withdrawn north of Aylesbury, leaving the London and North Eastern Railway (successor to the GCR) as the only operator using the station, although Underground services were restored for a short period in the 1940s.
-In 1963 stopping passenger services were withdrawn but fast passenger trains continued to pass through.
-In 1966 the line was closed to passenger traffic and local goods trains ceased using the station.
+In 1933, the Metropolitan Railway was taken into public ownership to become the Metropolitan line of the London Passenger Transport Board's London Underground, including Quainton Road.
+The LPTB aimed to move away from freight operations and saw no way in which the rural parts of the MR could be made into viable passenger routes.
+In 1935, the Brill Tramway was closed.
+From 1936, underground trains were withdrawn north of Aylesbury, leaving the London and North Eastern Railway (successor to the GCR) as the only operator using the station, although underground services were restored for a short period in the 1940s.
+In 1963, stopping passenger services were withdrawn, but fast passenger trains continued to pass through.
+In 1966, the line was closed to passenger traffic and local goods trains ceased using the station.
 The line through the station was singled and used by occasional freight trains only.

-In 1969 the Quainton Road Society was formed with the aim of preserving the station.
+In 1969, the Quainton Road Society was formed with the aim of preserving the station.
 In 1971, it absorbed the London Railway Preservation Society, taking over its collection of historic railway equipment including many locomotives, and passenger and non-passenger rolling stock.
 The station was fully restored and reopened as a museum, the Buckinghamshire Railway Centre.
 In addition to the locomotives, stock, and original station buildings, the museum has also acquired the former Oxford Rewley Road railway station and a London Transport building from Wembley Park, both of which have been reassembled on the site.
 Although no scheduled trains pass through Quainton Road, the station remains connected to the railway network.
 Freight trains still use this line, and passenger trains still call at the station for special events at the Buckinghamshire Railway Centre.